combinatorylogic/soc/README.md

 is possible to inline Verilog code into C to seamlessly enhance the CPU core functionality, see backends/small1/sw/long_hdltests/test1.c for example.

+There is also an experimental HLS engine, allowing to implement custom instructions directly in Clike.
+See backends/small1/sw/hdltests/test6.c (a hardware integer division implementation).

 # BUILDING

 [MBase](https://github.com/combinatorylogic/mbase), [Xilinx ISE](http://www.xilinx.com/products/design-tools/ise-design-suite/ise-webpack.html) and [Verilator](http://www.veripool.org/wiki/verilator) are required for building.